rumble-up/total-ecosystem-carbon/README.md

     2. `carbon_data` table with raster statistics within each county.
 This table would have a long, melted format to facilitate adding more raster data on the fly to the same database structure.
 For example, columns like these:
         - `geoid`: County GEOID (unique identifier)
-        - `year`: NCFMS dataset has 2020 data and then 2050 and 2070 projections
+        - `year`: NFCMS dataset has 2020 data and then 2050 and 2070 projections
         - `raster_type`: The type of raster summarized, for example AbovegroundBiomass, LiveBiomass, SoilCarbon
         - `total_Tg_CO2e`: Total carbon within the county in Teragrams CO2 equivalent
         - `average_Mg_CO2e_per_acre`: Average carbon per acre in Megagrams CO2 equivalent (metric tons CO2e)